 - Replicating an established environment using Oracle Cloning utilities.
-For details, see section 17.5, Cloning a Middleware Home or an Oracle Home, in Oracle Fusion Middleware Administrator's Guide. - Reinstalling software and configuring the environment, as it was done to set up the established environment.
+For details, see section 9.5, Cloning Oracle Fusion Middleware Entities, in Oracle Fusion Middleware Administrator's Guide. - Reinstalling software and configuring the environment, as it was done to set up the established environment.

-6.3 Typical Security Practices with Fusion Middleware Control
+5.3 Typical Security Practices with Fusion Middleware Control